microsoft/vscode-docs/blogs/2018/11/26/event-stream.md

 You might already have heard that the popular event-stream NPM package includes a malicious dependency.
 The details can be found in the following GitHub issue: [https://github.com/dominictarr/event-stream/issues/116](https://github.com/dominictarr/event-stream/issues/116).
 This vulnerability has been in existence for about two months but was only recently discovered.

-**Tl;dr**: Visual Studio Code is not affected by the industry-wide NPS `event-stream` package security issue, and we've proactively protected our user base by temporarily removing extensions affected by this package.
+>**TL;DR**: Visual Studio Code is not affected by the industry-wide NPM `event-stream` package security issue, and we've proactively protected our user base by temporarily removing extensions affected by this package from the VS Code Marketplace.

 We immediately checked if and how we are affected.
 First, we scanned Visual Studio Code.
 Both product installs of Visual Studio Code (Stable as well as Insiders) are safe.